Clarilab/envi/README.md

 	// channel where errors that occur during the file watching get sent.
 	LoadAndWatchJSONFile(path string, callbacks ...func() error) (error, func() error, <-chan error)

+	// LoadAndWatchJSONFilePrefixed works exactly as LoadAndWatchJSONFile,
+	// except it prefixes the keys of the loaded variables with the given
+	// string.
+	LoadAndWatchJSONFilePrefixed(prefix, path string, callback ...func() error) (error, func() error, <-chan error)

 	// LoadJSONFile loads key-value pairs from a json file.
 	LoadJSONFile(path string) error

+	// LoadJSONFilePrefixed loads key-value pairs from a json file
+	// and prefixes the keys from the file with the given string.
+	LoadJSONFilePrefixed(prefix, path string) error

 	// LoadJSONFiles loads key-value pairs from one or more json files.
 	LoadJSONFiles(...string) error

 	// LoadYAML loads key-value pairs from one or many yaml blobs.
 	LoadYAML(...[]byte) error

+	// LoadYAMLPrefixed loads key-value pairs from one or many yaml blobs
+	// and prefixes the keys from the blobs with the given string.
+	LoadYAMLPrefixed(prefix string, blobs ...[]byte) error

 	// LoadAndWatchYAMLFile loads key-value pairs from a yaml file,
 	// then watches that file and reloads it when it changes.